Bauer won't pitch again this season, leave extended by MLB - WHIZ News

 Major League Baseball and the players’ association extended his paid administrative leave Friday through the end of the World Series.

-Bauer was placed on seven days’ paid leave July 2 under the MLB and players’ union’s joint domestic violence and sexual assault policy after a Southern California woman said he choked her into unconsciousness, punched her repeatedly and had anal sex with her without her consent during two sexual encounters earlier this year.
+Bauer was placed on seven days’ paid leave July 2 under the union and MLB’s joint domestic violence and sexual assault policy after a Southern California woman said he choked her into unconsciousness, punched her repeatedly and had anal sex with her without her consent during two sexual encounters earlier this year.
 MLB and the union have since agreed to several extensions.

 The decision to extend the leave through the rest of the season had been expected, given that Bauer had not pitched since June 29 and was running out of time to get back in shape to return to the mound while games remained.
 The regular season is scheduled to end Oct.
 3 and the minimum ramp-up time for pitchers is generally regarded as three weeks.